This post may contain affiliate links.

 What is Colcannon?

-This recipe is my take on the classic Irish mashed potato side dish, which has been a staple in the country’s ancestral diet for a few centuries.
+This recipe is my take on the traditional Irish Colcannon, a classic Irish mashed potato side dish that has been a staple in the country’s ancestral diet for a few centuries.

 Often recipes also feature milk, cream and butter, which is added to really elevate that consistency and flavour into something special.

-Colcannon has links to Halloween as an Irish traditional dish, but it’s perfect as an addition to a comfort food meal any time of the year.
+Colcannon has links to Halloween as an Irish traditional dish as well as St Patrick’s Day, but it’s perfect as an addition to a comfort food meal any time of the year.

 This article in the Smithsonian magazine has an interesting delve into the origins of the dish.